Dre Campbell Farm

 You can also get rid of roaches coming up the drain by pouring half a cup of baking soda down there.

-Follow up by pouring half a cup of vinegar immediately after and covering the drain for about 5 minutes.
+Follow up by pouring half a cup of vinegar immediately afterward and covering the drain for about five minutes.
 Finally, pour a pot full of boiling water down the drain.

-A borax powder and sugar mixture is another great home remedy you can try.
+Another excellent home remedy is a borax powder and sugar mixture.
 Once the roaches consume it, they will eventually die.

-The roaches won’t die instantly or even overnight, but you should start to see results in a week or two.
+The roaches won’t die instantly or overnight, but you should start seeing results in a week or two.
 This remedy works great on palmetto bugs.

 3. Diatomaceous Earth

-Diatomaceous earth is deadly to many insect pests.
-Sprinkled onto the exoskeletons of roaches, DE will cause dehydration, leading to death.
+Diatomaceous earth (DE) is deadly to many insect pests.
+When sprinkled onto the exoskeletons of roaches, DE causes dehydration, which leads to death.

 Ingesting DE will also have a deadly impact.
 However, it works better if it gets directly onto their bodies.

 Sprinkle diatomaceous earth in areas where these insects like to crawl.
-This product is safe and natural.
-Moreover, it is available at most garden stores and online.
+This safe and natural product is available at most garden stores and online.

 4. Essential Oils

-Roaches seem to be repelled by the smell of peppermint, eucalyptus, cedar, tea tree, and oregano oils.
+The smell of peppermint, eucalyptus, cedar, tea tree, and oregano oils repels roaches.
 Rosemary oil is also an excellent natural cockroach treatment, as it is very toxic to them [1].

 5. Clean Up